openxpki/clca/README.md

 Startdate and enddate are specified in UTC time zone.
 Note that the year must be specified with two digits only!

+Date/time may be specified in truncated form, omitting any number of "right-hand side" date/time components (e. g.
+"YYMM").

 Unless you are using a HSM you will be prompted to enter the PINs protecting the CA private key during the creation of the CA.